Andrey Lugovoy: KGB and security services career

 Born in 1966 in Baku, Lugovoy attended the elite Moscow Higher Military Command School of the Soviet Army from 1983 to 1987.

 In 1987, he joined the KGB's 9th directorate which provided security for top state officials.
 He was a platoon commander for five years and then served as a commander in the Kremlin Regiment's training company.
 In 1991, he was transferred to the Federal Protective Service of Russia until his resignation at the end of 1996.
 During this time he provided security for Prime Minister Yegor Gaidar, the head of the presidential administration Sergey Filatov and Foreign Minister Andrey Kozyrev.

 Lugovoy went on to work in the private security business.
-For several years he was head of security at the private television company ORT, then owned by now fugitive tycoons Boris Berezovsky and Badri Patarkatsishvili.
+From 1996 to 2000, he both headed security at the television company ORT, then owned by tycoons Boris Berezovsky and Badri Patarkatsishvili, and also headed Patarkatsishvili's family and personal security unit.
 In 2001, Lugovoy was arrested and charged with organizing the escape of Nikolai Glushkov, a former deputy director-general of Aeroflot arrested in 2000 on fraud charges.

 Alexander Litvinenko poisoning

 Lugovoy met with Litvinenko on the day Litvinenko fell ill (1 November 2006).
-Litvinenko died later in November from radiation poisoning caused by Polonium-210, and, on 22 May 2007, British officials charged Lugovoy with Litvinenko's murder, announcing they would seek his extradition from Russia.
+Litvinenko died later in November from radiation poisoning caused by polonium-210, and, on 22 May 2007, British officials charged Lugovoy with Litvinenko's murder, announcing they would seek his extradition from Russia.
 Russia declined to extradite Lugovoy, citing that extradition of citizens is not allowed under the Russian constitution.
-Russia said that they could take on the case themselves if Britain provided evidence against Lugovoy but that Britain had not handed over any evidence.

 Lugovoy had visited London at least three times in the month before Litvinenko's death and met with him four times.
 Lugovoy met with Litvinenko on the day he fell ill (1 November).
 Traces of polonium-210 have been discovered in all three hotels where Lugovoy stayed after flying to London on 16 October, in the Pescatori restaurant, Dover Street, Mayfair, where Lugovoy is understood to have dined before 1 November and aboard two aircraft on which he had traveled.
 He was treated at a Moscow hospital for suspected radiation poisoning but declined to say whether he had been contaminated with polonium-210, the substance that led to Litvinenko's death on 23 November 2006.